Skip to content

 B. Declaration and Supporting Documents

-8. In addition to declaring basic application particulars accurately on the application form, the following information/documents will also be required to support a licence application:
+8. In addition to basic application particulars, the following information/documents will also be required to support a licence application:

 1. the name and full address of the ultimate consignee and/or end-user;

-2. the specific end-use of the goods concerned;
+2. the specific end-use of the goods concerned and whether such end-use is civilian or military;

-1. a copy of the export/re-export authorization issued by the supplying or originating country/place which give explicit approval to export/re-export the products, and/or a copy of an International Import Certificate (IIC) or import authorization issued by the importing or destination country/place, which give explicit approval to import the products.
-If the foreign licences are issued in languages other than English or Chinese, the applicant should provide a translated version (either in English or Chinese) of the licence prepared by a registered translation company in Hong Kong or certified correct by the relevant embassy in Hong Kong;
+1. a copy of an export/re-export authorisation issued by the technology originating and/or exporting country/place which give explicit approval to export/re-export the products, and/or a copy of an International Import Certificate (IIC) or import authorisation issued by the importing or destination country/place, which give explicit approval to import the products.
+If the foreign licences are issued in languages other than English or Chinese, the applicant should provide a translated version (either in English or Chinese) of the licence;

-2. original Chemical End-User Undertaking covering chemicals listed in Annex A (pdf format) (see sample of the Undertaking in Annex F (fillable pdf format) for import and in Annex G (fillable pdf format) for export) ; OR End-User Statement covering non-chemical goods listed in Annexes B (pdf format) and C (pdf format) (see sample of the Statement in Annex H (fillable pdf format) for import and in Annex I (fillable pdf format) for export);
+2. Chemical End-User Undertaking duly completed by the end-user covering chemicals listed in Annex A (pdf format) (SC008 for import (Annex D) (fillable pdf format) and SC007 for export (Annex E) (fillable pdf format)); OR an End-User Statement duly completed by the end-user covering non-chemical goods listed in Annexes B (pdf format) and C (pdf format) (SC003 (Annex F) (fillable pdf format) for import and SC004 (Annex G) (fillable pdf format) for export);

 3. data sheet giving full composition, or technical details as appropriate, of the product under application;